- B.A., University of Texas, Austin

 ORLH 4011: Curriculum and instruction in higher education

-An introduction to trends and issues pertaining to curriculum and instruction in U.S. higher education.
-Internal and external influences on curriculum and teaching, and implications for college and university classrooms.
-Examination of key trends and developments, including the impact of the new scholarship of teaching.
+An introduction to theories and practices pertaining to curriculum and teaching in U.S. higher education.
+Internal and external influences on curriculum and teaching and implications for college and university classrooms.
+Examination of key trends and developments, including the impact of the scholarship of teaching.

 ORLH 5011: College teaching and learning

 Designed for individuals who aspire to college teaching.
-This course emphasizes research on student learning, multiple pedagogies (such as experiential learning, learning communities, effective lecture, discussion, evaluation approaches, and curriculum design).
+This course emphasizes research on student learning and pedagogies.
 The course stresses the implications of diversity in the student population.

-ORLH 5526: Advanced professional seminar: Advanced professional seminar: The literature of higher education
+ORLH 5526: Advanced professional seminar: The literature of higher education

 Permission required if not a student in the program.
-Intensive analysis of research/writings on problems and issues in postsecondary education.
+Intensive analysis of research process as applied to study of higher education.
 The course is intended for Ed.M. and Ed.D. students in the program.
 Other students in the college who wish to enroll should obtain permission of the instructor.
 Analysis of selected classic and contemporary works that have influenced thought and affected public opinion and public policy related to higher education.
 Topics vary from year to year.

 ORLH 5527: Advanced professional seminar: The college professoriate